Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Things Not to Do in Dubrovnik if You're on a Budget

-• Don't ignore seasonal price fluctuations; be mindful of when you visit and plan to avoid the higher peak season expenses.
+Don't ignore seasonal price fluctuations; be mindful of when you visit and plan to avoid the higher peak season expenses.

-• Don't insist on staying inside the Old City or its immediate vicinity; neighbourhoods like Lapad, Babin Kuk, Gruz, and others have their own charm.
+Don't insist on staying inside the Old City or its immediate vicinity; neighbourhoods like Lapad, Babin Kuk, Gruz, and others have their own charm.
 They're not remote, often more affordable, and provide a more relaxed atmosphere, giving you a chance to experience a different side of Dubrovnik.

-• Don't use services before checking prices; avoid Old City cafe bars and restaurants, especially those on the main street and squares.
+Don't use services before checking prices; avoid Old City cafe bars and restaurants, especially those on the main street and squares.
 Instead, look for the places offering daily specials.

-• Don't mind walking a bit; if you're visiting by car, don't even think about parking near the Old City.
+Don't mind walking a bit; if you're visiting by car, don't even think about parking near the Old City.
 Instead, park in one of the public lots outside that area and enjoy a leisurely 10-15 minute walk into the heart of the city.

-• Don't mistake the Old City for a beach; a relaxing walk in your swimsuit or half-naked through the Old City could easily result in a fine.
+Don't mistake the Old City for a beach; a relaxing walk in your swimsuit or half-naked through the Old City could easily result in a fine.

 By keeping these "don'ts" in mind, you'll avoid common tourist mistakes and have a more enjoyable, authentic and stress-free Dubrovnik experience.
-Dubrovnik is one of the most remarkable destinations in the Mediterranean, but like any popular place, a little planning and local insight can make a big difference.

-If you prefer to explore Dubrovnik and its surroundings with ease and expert guidance, consider contacting us for private Dubrovnik tours with a local guide-driver.
+If you want to explore Dubrovnik and its surroundings with ease and expert guidance, consider contacting us for private Dubrovnik tours with a local guide-driver.
 We’d be happy to help you discover the region in a relaxed and authentic way.

 Looking for more Dubrovnik travel tips and local advice?
 Browse our blog for more insights and practical ideas for visiting Dubrovnik and exploring the surrounding region.